Deuteronomy

 S: What should we avoid in worship?

-C: Adopting the idols and practices of the culture around us.
+C: Adopting the idols and practices of the surrounding culture.

 BI: Let God, not culture, tell you how to worship.